Concierge Confidential: your Essential Guide to Summer

 Concierge connections in London

-Looking for hot tips at Royal Ascot?
+Looking for exclusive access at Royal Ascot?
 Or the best seats at Wimbledon?
 Lee Boulton, Head Concierge at Brown’s Hotel, has all the right connections.

 Music & stargazing in Munich

-It’s all happening in the German city of Munich this summer, according to The Charles Hotel’s Concierge.
-A member of Germany’s elite Hotel Concierge organisation, Les Clefs d'Or, since 2014, Lena Speckmeyer has been aiding guests as our Head Concierge for two years.
+Munich is buzzing with activity during the summer months, according to The Charles Hotel’s Concierge.
+A member of Germany’s elite Hotel Concierge organisation, Les Clefs d’Or, Lena Speckmeyer expertly guides guests through the city’s cultural highlights and hidden gems.

-She is looking forward to the annual Tollwood festival (16th June to 16th July) in the Olympic Park, a lively mix of music, theatre and handmade crafts.
-In the same month comes Kocherlball (16th July), a morning dance festival where thousands of people gather around the Chinese pagoda in the Englischer Garten Park.
+She is looking forward to the annual Tollwood festival hosted across June and July in the Olympic Park, a lively mix of music, theatre and handmade crafts.
+On the third Sunday of July comes Kocherlball, a morning dance festival where thousands of people gather around the Chinese pagoda in the Englischer Garten Park.

 Jazz & joyful parades in Brussels

 Arrive in Brussels in early summer and you’ll be in time to hear 100 jazz, funk and blues concerts played around the Belgian city.
-Brussels Jazz Marathon (27th to 28th May) sees funky tunes soaring over the Grand Place, just moments from Hotel Amigo.
+Each year, Brussels Jazz Marathon sees vibrant sounds and rhythms soaring over the Grand Place, just moments from Hotel Amigo.

 The Grand Place comes alive in late June too, says Head Concierge Haluk Sahin, the second of three generations working at Hotel Amigo.
-Look out for Ommegang (28th to 30th June), a parade of 1,400 horses, puppets and folk groups flying flags in memory of Charles V’s arrival to Brussels in 1549.
+Look out for Ommegang, a parade of 1,400 horses, puppets and folk groups flying flags in memory of Charles V’s arrival to Brussels in 1549.

-If you’re planning a trip in August, listen to jazz, rock and classical music during the city-wide Brussels Summer Festival (17th to 20th August).
+If you’re planning a trip in August, listen to jazz, rock and classical music during the city-wide Brussels Summer Festival.
 Parents can find plenty of entertainment for their kids with trips to Brussels Comics Museum, Train World Museum and a stroll around the city’s murals.

 Serving aces & opera in Rome

-Rome is blessed with an embarrassment of riches when it comes to art and culture but this summer you can also catch a major sporting match and find opera among the ruins.
-Hotel de Russie’s well-connected Concierge, Salvatore Maraschio, with over 20 years of experience, can source tickets to an International BLN tennis tournament (8th to 21st May) at Foro Italico.
+Rome is blessed with a bounty of artistic and cultural treasures but during the summer you can also catch a major sporting match and find opera among the ruins.
+Hotel de Russie’s well-connected Concierge, Salvatore Maraschio, with over 20 years of experience, can source tickets to an International BLN tennis tournament at Foro Italico.

 To uncover hidden Rome, Salvatore recommends exploring the lakes beneath the temple of Claudius or the Jewish catacombs of Vigna Randanini – both of which offer an escape on a hot summer’s day.